AlphsX/Banker-s-AlgorithmX/README.md

 7. **Create Pull Request**
    - Open a PR on GitHub
-   - Describe your changes clearly
+   - Describe your changes in detail
    - Link any related issues
    - Wait for review